HuidaeCho/projpicker/docs/source/getting_started/installation.rst

 `Python package <https://pypi.org/project/projpicker/>`_

-Installation with pip is the recommended way to install both the CLI appliction and the python module.
+Installation with pip is the recommended way to install both the CLI appliction and the Python module.

 .. code-block:: shell